-The current guidance from the OHE program manager is based on the policies at the three institutions currently in the ID Grant program.
-Therefore, there should be no need for any interim adjustments to ID Grant amounts, but a reviewer should investigate if they see a change in amount on a student's account.
+The current guidance from the ID Program Manager is based on the policies at the three institutions currently in the ID Grant program.
+Therefore, there should be no need for any interim adjustments to ID Grant amounts, but an auditor should review SFA-ID pages 5-6 and then investigate if they see a change in amount on a student's account.